 ----------------------------------------------------------------

-Past Educational Workshops: (See workshops page for more info)
+Past Educational Workshops: (See workshops page for more info)ON GREENING THE ECONOMY:

 We collaborated with the Black, Brown Green Alliance (BBGA) and Good Work in 2010-2011 to hold a series of meetings on "Slow Money" (alternative lending for sustainaqble enterprises) in Durham.
 In 2011 meetings were held on March 23rd, April 19th, and May 18th, and we had three previous meetings with community members in the summer and fall of 2010.
 Special thanks to UNC interns Derrick Bennett, Dan Kennedy and Lauren Stewart, for their assistance with organizing the fall and spring meetings.